kwantm/webdriverio-e2e-workshop/README.md

 * :invalid / :valid (input:invalid) Select all input elements that are invalid
 * :in-range (input:in-range) Select all input elements that have a value that is within a specific range

+## Generating the changelog
+You can generate the changelog by running the cmd: `./node_modules/.bin/auto-changelog -p` See for more information the site (link in the reference section available)

 ## Reference material

 * [NPM](https://docs.npmjs.com/cli/install)